liuhuijiang/BR-Hunter/README.md

     # return prediction results
  ```

-4. Use the format corresponding to the API to call
+Finally, Use the format corresponding to the API to call

 ## Citation